 6. You meet really awesome people.

-7. You will be able to pick up basics of language easily as you travel.
+7. You will be able to pick up basics languages easily as you travel.

 For someone who loves learning new languages or dialects, this is my favorite part of traveling.
 Being able to read a sign or ask someone directions can turn a near-disaster into a fun travel experience.
 You become more culturally aware of the world around you.
 And for me, communicating in someone’s own language opens the door to a genuine interaction, and ideally, a genuine connection.